Louis-Feng/CZ4153_Blockchain/README.md

 ### 4.3 Order Cancellation
-The user can choose to cancel his order if it has not been executed yet.
+At a given price, each offer stored has a unique priority.
+Therefore, given price and priority, a unique offer can be removed.
+On the webpage, users can see all the buy/sell offers they made and choose to remove any one of the unfulfilled/partially fulfilled offers.
 The lower_priority pointer of previous offer will point to the next offer while the higher_priority pointer of the next offer will point to the previous offer (linked list element removal process).
 ![Flowchart (3)](https://user-images.githubusercontent.com/61575406/199650901-a7f813ae-0dde-4f46-8011-6093e6049756.jpg)